If you are an on-demand worker or Wonolo 1099 freelancer, then this is the post for you.

 Doing your own taxes is a stressful process that most people would prefer to avoid.
 However, this year you can feel a little less stressed knowing that this guide will help you.
 The great thing about being a freelancer with Wonolo is the tax benefits- you have all of the freedom with a ton of 1099 benefits!

 In this quick n' easy guide, we'll take care of everything you need to know from start to finish.
-No more worrying about paying quarterly taxes or tax deductions - just read here.
+No more worrying about paying quarterly taxes, tax deductions or tax penalties- just read here.

 Wonoloers are considered their own self-employed business.
 This means you are responsible for paying all of your taxes.
 It is your duty to understand what taxes you'll need to pay.
 Let's dive into the different kinds you'll owe Uncle Sam at the end of the year.